Brass Sink Design Ideas: Styles, Finishes & Inspiration

 Choosing a Finish

-• Antique: deeper browns; pairs with period or rustic schemes.
+• Antique — deeper browns; great with period or rustic schemes.

-• Burnished/mirror: high drama; best for low-traffic or feature bars.
+• Burnished / mirror — high drama; best for low-traffic feature bars.

-Match to your brass finishes elsewhere for a cohesive look.
+Match to your other brass finishes for a cohesive look.

 Popular Brass Sink Sizes & Specs